dlhamilton/route-me/README.md

 The user may want to change where the start and end of the maze is.
 This will give the user more design possabilities to their maze.

 ### Maze Create Custom Maze
-The user can create a maze using the google sheets maze.
+The user can create a maze using the Google sheets maze.
 The program could be improved by allowing the user to create a maze within the program.

 ### Graph Display
 The program could benefit from giving the user the option to see a drawn graph.
 This will be difficult to do in the terminal but something that can be added in the future to improve UX.
 It will show the user a visual display of the graph so they can get a better understanding of the spanning tree and shortest path.